Kishore0-0-7/BPM_monitor/README.md

 ## Acknowledgments

-- OpenCV and dlib for computer vision capabilities
+- MIT CSAIL for the Eulerian Video Magnification research
-- Chart.js for data visualization
+- dlib creators for the face detection algorithms

-- Bootstrap for UI components
+## About

-- All the contributors to the open-source libraries used in this project
+This project was developed as a showcase of advanced computer vision techniques applied to health monitoring.
+It is intended for educational and research purposes and is not a certified medical device.